Laess3r/tunneltool/README.md

   - Upload Files to Servers

 ## Build and Run
-Checkout the project and use
+Checkout the project and use:
 ```sh
 $ mvn package
 ```
+Executable files will be created at /target/jfx/native

 ## Settings
 Todo describe